KevinThomas441/Skyscraper-Energy-Cost-Analysis/README.md

 - Instead of having the whole time stamp we just selected the hour value and stored.<br/><br/>

-### Modeling
+### Modelling
+Since, our target variable is continuous we had to implement a regression algorithm.
 In our research we found that decision tree is the best algorithm for this problem.
 Additionaly, since our data set is large we needed an algorithm that dealt with large amounts of data easily.
 So, we turned to "LightGBM".<br/><br/>

 #### About Light GBM